-Project Warmth is now closed for the season
+Project Warmth is now open

 Project Warmth recipient Lashawnda of Freeport

 One out of three households on Long Island don't earn enough to make ends meet or heat their homes during the bitter winter months.
 Many working families are not earning enough money to maintain self-sufficiency and seniors on fixed incomes are having a hard time making ends meet.

 If a crisis strikes any of these households, they may be forced into making financial compromises and trade-offs that could be detrimental or even life-threatening.
 Project Warmth’s Emergency Fuel Fund can make a significant difference for families in our region.